bgctw/DistributionFits.jl/docs/src/partype.md

 true
 ```

-## Infering the parametric type from other arguments.
+## Inferring the parametric type from other arguments.

 If the parametric type is omitted, default Float64 is assumed, or inferred from
 other parameters of the fitting function.